Orange County Fair (California): History

 Starting in 1916, the fair was managed by the Orange County Farm Bureau.
 An Orange County Fair Board was elected in 1925, and the fair was moved to Anaheim with the addition of a rodeo and carnival.
 From 1932 to 1939, the fair was located in Pomona, California as part of a combined Orange, Los Angeles, and Riverside County Fair.
 Following World War II the 32nd District Agricultural Association was formed by the state of California, and it took on the task of running the fair.
 The state purchased land from the Santa Ana Army Air Base and set some of it aside for use as a new fairgrounds.
 In 1949 the fair became a five-day-long event and was relocated to the old army base, which quickly became the permanent location.

 The city of Costa Mesa was incorporated in 1953 with the fair residing in its boundaries.
 The fairgrounds' 150 acres has been the home of the fair ever since 1949 and has expanded to an annual 23 day summer event.

 On April 27, 2020, for the first time in 75 years, the 2020 fair was cancelled in response to the COVID-19 pandemic; since 2021, hand sanitizers were installed within the premises, to prevent this and other diseases from spreading, plus social distancing & wearing masks are being adhered to.
 It was also cancelled in 1917–18 & 1942–45.

 Attendance

 The Orange County Fair is the 9th-largest fair in the United States.
-Since 2021, attendance is limited to 45,000 people per day.
+Since 2021, there has been daily ticket limitations, but starting 2026, attendance will be limited to 55,000 people daily.